up201604906/PI/README.md

 After navigating to the respective directories, first run `npm start` in the server terminal, and then in the client terminal.

-In order to seed the database, you just need to run `npm run seed`.
-The seeder database is located on the `/server/
+In order to seed the database, you just need to run `npm run seed` while inside the server directory.
+The seeder database is located on the `/server/seeders/seed.js`.

 # Team
 - Carlos Madaleno, up201604906@edu.fe.up.pt